 Grade 8/9 Students within district can cross-enrol at a cost of $600 per course to the School of Record.

-Students over the age of 18 may enrol with Kootenay Lake School District DL to obtain credits towards the BC Adult Dogwood Diploma, or to acquire credits towards post secondary applications.
+Students over the age of 18 may enrol with Kootenay Lake School District 8 Online Learning to obtain credits towards the BC Adult Dogwood Diploma, or to acquire credits towards post secondary applications.